Deng Xiaofei: Jiangsu Sainty

 Deng Xiaofei would make his competitive debut for Jiangsu Sainty in the club's first game of the season on 22 March 2009 against Shanghai Shenhua, which Jiangsu Sainty lost 2–1.
 Throughout the season he would constantly fight for the first team goalkeeping position against existing goalkeeper Guan Zhen as the team finished in a respectable tenth within the league.
 The fight for the goalkeeping spot continued until the 2011 Chinese Super League season saw Guan Zhen start as the club's first choice goalkeeper until a difficult start to the campaign saw the club in the relegation zone, this saw Dragan Okuka introduced as the team's new manager and he installed Deng Xiaofei as the first choice goalkeeper while the club finished in their best ever spot of fourth within the league.

 On 28 April 2012, Deng set a new Super League record for consecutive clean sheets with 643 minutes, beating the previous record of 620 minutes set by Yang Zhi of Beijing Guoan in the 2011 season.
 He appeared in every minute of the 2012 league season, playing in all 30 Super League games for Jiangsu Sainty as the club achieved runners-up in the league and gained the entry into their first AFC Champions League.
 Deng was awarded the Goalkeeper of The Year award from CFA in November.
 However, Deng's position became unstable after the 2013 season.
 He lost his position to Zhang Sipeng in the 2015 season.

 Chongqing Lifan

 On 2 January 2016, Deng transferred to fellow Chinese Super League side Chongqing Lifan after Gu Chao joined Jiangsu Suning in a domestic record transfer for a goalkeeper.
 He made his debut on 6 March 2016 in a 2–1 home win against Guangzhou Evergrande.
 He played every minute of the league for Chongqing in the 2016 season.

 Deng was loaned to China League One side Zhejiang Greentown for the 2019 season.

+On 29 January 2026, Deng was given a lifetime ban for match-fixing by the Chinese Football Association.